 McQueen plays most of his golf at Stoneleigh Golf & Country Club, in Round Hill, Virginia.
 The course was designed by Lisa Maki, one of the very few women course architects in the history of the game.
 Anybody know if she’s still around?

-I have received a number of What’s In My Bag contributions.
+can you buy Lyrica over the counter I have received a number of What’s In My Bag contributions.
 I’ll run them all eventually.
 In the meantime, send me yours.
 And here’s a bonus photo, showing how to dry wet golf shoes with the defroster of a rental car:

 A bunch of us were supposed to play in a tournament today, but the rain started last night—over an inch so far—and everything was called off.
 Tony and I decided to play anyway, and because we couldn’t talk anyone into joining us we had the place to ourselves for a Two-Hour Eighteen™ (which actually took two hours and fifteen minutes).
 The golf shop was locked and empty, so we had to handle our own photography: